Want to build confidence in your speaking or performing?

 - Find a comfortable, stationary but not stiff, base body position.
 Let yourself stay there and experience that solid security as long as you want or need to.
 If you leave this position, return to it whenever you need to re-center yourself.

-- Don’t be a “person giving a speech” – but be a person who genuinely wants us to know something.
-Release the “performance” and let us know what you want us to know.
+- Don’t be a “person giving a speech” – but be someone who genuinely wants us to know something.
+Let go of “performing”, and let us know what you would like us to know.
 Don’t force it; let it happen.

-- Imagine a receiver of your communication and speak to them genuinely.
+- Imagine a specific person you are communicating to and speak to them genuinely.
 If having another person to talk to first helps, try that.
-Then expand your range of vision and the size of the imaginary audience to help you get used to the idea of speaking comfortably to more than one person at a time.
+Then expand your range of vision and the size of the imaginary audience to help you get used to speaking comfortably to more than one person at a time.

-I hope you find that these 5 strategies will begin to build confidence by allowing you to put your energy forward, emanating from a strong inner base and sharing with others from a positive state of generosity.
+I hope you find that these five strategies will build your confidence by allowing you to put your energy forward, emanating from a solid inner base and sharing with others from a positive state of generosity.

-It will allow you to focus completely on your intent and get ever closer to your solid, genuine freedom of expression.
+It will allow you to focus entirely on your intent and get closer to your confident, genuine freedom of expression.

 Try these suggestions and let me know how it goes.
-I would love to hear how else you have discovered to increase a sense of security, genuineness and build confidence in whatever form your performance takes.
+I would love to hear how else you have discovered to increase your sense of security, genuineness and confidence in whatever form your performance takes.